Get a quote

 • Local history.
 As Europeans burned a path across North America, some set up shop in different parts of the continent.
 Thomas Jepsen of Passion Plans, for example, says: “In Florida, where a lot of settlers were Spanish, the Mediterranean and Victorian looks are more prevalent.”

 Just as a heads-up, there’s going to be a lot of talk about roofs in the upcoming sections.
-You might want to check out What’s In a roof before reading about the various types of house styles.
+You might want to check out What’s in a roof before reading about the various types of house styles.

 Cottage